Olga-smart/FSD4/readme.md

 ## Initialization
 1. Add div with classes 'range-slider' and 'js-range-slider' to the page.
-2. Call ionRangeSlider on the element:
+2. Call rangeSlider on the element:
 ```javascript
 $('.js-range-slider').rangeSlider();
 ```